appbaseio/reactive-manual/docs/v1.0.0/components/MultiRange.md

 ![Image to be displayed](https://i.imgur.com/XqRjLSS.png)

-A `MultiRange` component creates a multiple checkbox based numeric range selector.
-It is like a MultiList widget but for numeric data.
+`MultiRange` creates a multiple checkbox based numeric range UI component.

+`Note:` It is similar to a [MultiList](/v1.0.0/components/MultiList.html) component but for numeric data fields.

 Example uses:
 * filtering search results by prices in an e-commerce or food delivery experience.